 In some parts of the world, telephones are expensive, and many members do not own one.
 Likewise, e-mail and Internet access are rare in some areas.
 If these resources are expensive or not generally available, leaders should make necessary adaptations.

-Where travel is difficult or costly and communication resources are inadequate, home teaching and visiting teaching are more challenging.
-In such cases, leaders may make adjustments as outlined in 7.4.3 and 9.5.3.
+Where travel is difficult or costly and communication resources are inadequate, serving as a ministering brother or sister is more challenging.
+In such cases, leaders organize ministering to best meet local needs (see 7.4.3 and 9.5.3).

 Small Quorum or Class Size